bens4lsu/theskinny-publish/Content/blog2/morning-news.md

 On the way to school this morning,

-<div style="margin-left:3em;"><p>Newscaster:  ... the subpeonas were upheld in court ...</p>
+Newscaster:  ... the subpeonas were upheld in court ...

 Vanya:  Oh my God!

 Me:  What?

 V:  Didn't you hear that?
-Something about someone who held his penis up in court!</div>
+Something about someone who held his penis up in court!

 I love V's "Oh my God," which he uses exclusively to point out vugarities.
 He delivers it musically, and it perfectly conveys that he knows to be shocked and offended while giving a mere hint of the fact that he is tremendously amused.